lgarron/barely-a-dev-server/README.md

 console.log(a);
 ```

-(Note that `src` must reference the `.js` file, not `.ts`.
-The example shows an ergonomic hack: you can use `href` to store a reference to the `.ts` source for e.g. "Follow link" in VSCode.)
+(Note that `src` must reference the generated `.js` file, not `.ts`.
+The example shows an ergonomic hack: you can use `href` to store a reference to the `.ts` source, so that you can e.g. "Follow link" in VSCode.)

 # Why `barely-a-dev-server`?

 - A thin wrapper around `esbuild`, which is very fast and robust.
-  - Even outputs source maps!
+  - Automatically outputs source maps!
 - Works just as well as fancy bundlers, if all your code is TypeScript.
 - No dependencies other than `esbuild`.
 - [Less than 200 lines](https://github.com/lgarron/barely-a-dev-server/blob/8a7f1f1538b590a13b0f6571f3b73b26c52dbf46/.github/workflows/test.yml#L38) of source code (unminified).